Meet the Makers,

 The huge variety of produce available in the wider Southern Forests region, and the enterprising nature of its residents, is represented by Pemberley’s multi-faceted microcosm.
 In addition to grapes, today Monica and David also farm marron, beef cattle and several varieties of potatoes.
 The gentle sloping terrain is also home to a truffiére of more than one thousand oak and hazelnut trees inoculated with the region’s famous Black Truffles (it’s hoped the first of these will be ready to harvest in 2021).
 Alongside this, Monica breeds pedigree Labrador Retrievers, crossing Australia’s top show dogs with world-class detection blood lines from Firefield Labradors, with the aim to produce sharp-nosed truffle hunters.

 “It’s a challenge to keep on top of all of the facets of the business, but this diversity allows us protection,” Monica explains.
 “A bad vintage can be balanced by a good year of potatoes, or poor cattle prices can be countered by extra effort with marron sales.”
 The business is helped along by the efforts of their son, Jordan, and Lisa, his partner.
 Jordan studied both viticulture and molecular biology, and has been applying this expert knowledge to the farm since his return.
-Lisa lends a hand with the PR side of things, working on the wine label’s online presence; in addition to raising the first Pemberley grandchild (and future spud picker).
+Lisa lends a hand with the PR side of things, working on the wine label’s online presence; in addition to raising three Pemberley grandchildren (and future spud pickers).
+Tyler, Monica and David's second son, has recently returned to the business after studying engineering and working in the project management field of public works.

 Monica is passionate about helping other local producers to succeed in their ventures too; she’s a past chair of the Southern Forest Food Council, which aims to raise the profile of the region as food producer and culinary destination.
 Currently, she’s a commissioner with the Agricultural Produce Commission, a government organisation that encourages growers and producers to form committees in order to drive initiatives, growth and security for their respective industries.
 She has also been a member of the Pemberton Wine Region Association for more than 23 years, representing the region on the Board of Wine of WA for several terms.